Azure/communication-monitoring/README.md

 | Media Quality Stats | Metrics and statistics provided by [Media Quality APIs](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/media-quality-sdk).
 Metrics are clickable for timeseries view.|
 | User Facing Diagnostics | UFDs are a useful list of local attributes that may help to determine issues at a quick glance.
 These attributes include information such as camera status, speaker devices availability, etc. You can find the complete list of user facing diagnostics [here](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/user-facing-diagnostics).|

 Data collected by the tool is only kept locally and temporarily for charting purposes for up to 5 minutes.
-Downloading the logs from within the interface will store a file with the global information for the call from the time it was first started.
+Downloading the logs from within the interface will save to the local machine with a zipped log dump with its unique identifier and hash.

 The Communication Monitoring tool is compatible with the same browsers as the Calling SDK.
 For the complete compatibility table click [here](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#javascript-calling-sdk-support-by-os-and-browser).